Wigmore CC encourage you to join us on one of our adult Sunday Club Rides.

 If a car needs to pass the group will usually go into single file.
-Usually the inside rider maintains pace, while the outside rider slots in behind their pair partner.
+Usually, the inside rider maintains the pace, while the outside rider slots in behind their pair partner.
 Once cars have passed safely, the group can reform into pairs.

 Preparation and pace

 Club runs are divided into 3 groups where possible:

 - Developer: up to 15 miles at 10mph

 - Intermediate: 30-45 miles at 13 to 15mph